keenankua/personal-site-old/README.md

 # Old personal site
-The first version of my personal website - check it out at www.keenankua.com/personal-site-old!
+The first version of my personal website - now deprecated.

 Developed using HTML, CSS, Javascript, and jQuery.